Blog

 • Repetitive offers: Another brand offered me the same discount they did last year.
 They even used the same discount code as the previous year.
 Which isn’t a great way to appeal to loyal customers.
 Brands need to switch up offers to appeal to fans.

 • Poor mobile experience: One company that I was trying to order from had a terrible mobile site that couldn’t display the cart.
 Only a sliver of the button was visible.
-Someone not familiar with eCommerce wouldn’t have been able to figure it out—which equals opportunity lost.
+Someone not familiar with ecommerce wouldn’t have been able to figure it out—which equals opportunity lost.
 Most customers would have just given up.

 • Pro-tip: Before you launch that big sale, go to Starbucks and give your credit card to a stranger.
 Ask them to go through the site and buy any item they want.
 See where they struggle—and fix it.